jwhiteman/lighthouse-scheme/README.md

 @wip.

 ## next
-- implement _define_.
 - implement _and_ and _or_.
-- implement quote literals
-- printer
+- reader
 - REPL
+- implement quote literals?